Complexity-Regularized Proximal Policy Optimization: Discussion

-In summary, CDPO emerges as a strong regularization method, especially in settings where the appropriate level of exploration is unknown.
-Its robustness to the choice of $c_{reg}$ can drastically reduce the need for hyperparameter tuning, with substantial savings in energy consumption and computational cost, and can enable faster adaptation in dynamic or non-stationary environments where models may need frequent retraining or fine-tuning.
+In summary, complexity maximization emerges as a strong regularization method, especially in settings where the appropriate level of regularization is unknown.
+Its robustness to the choice of $c_{reg}$ can drastically reduce the need for parameter tuning, with substantial savings in energy consumption and computational cost, and can enable faster adaptation in dynamic or non-stationary environments where models may need frequent retraining or fine-tuning.
 However, the $c_{reg}$ coefficient still influences the final result, though less significantly than for entropy.
 Additionally, our evaluation is limited to classic RL scenarios with a relatively small action space.
 Whether the observed benefits scale up with the number of actions is an open question.
-Finally, due to the mathematical formulation of disequilibrium, CDPO currently applies only to environments with discrete action spaces.
+Finally, due to the mathematical formulation of disequilibrium, CR-PPO currently applies only to environments with discrete action spaces.
 Extending our approach to continuous actions represents a compelling direction for future work.